lucasfraulin/SoapKnights/README.txt

 Boss level features the boss with two phases.
 Defeat the boss both times.
 Once the Queen Oof  then you can find the lever and pull it to purify the water supply and you will have cleaned the kingdom.
 Then you will have completed the game.

+An option to choose the levels has been added.